harvesthill/reddit-wiki-archive/steroids/your_first_cycle.md

 #### What About A Prohormone Or Designer Steroid Cycle?

 Again.
 You can.
 Should you?
 Probably not.
-Prohormones &amp; Designer Steroids are going to suppress your natural Test pretty hard.
+Prohormones & Designer Steroids are going to suppress your natural Test pretty hard.

 **You need to take ANY CYCLE*** **together with a base of Testosterone to replace your natural production, which will be shut down.
 Without a testosterone base you may find you don't feel the best or you feel [symptoms of low testosterone](/steroids/trt/list.md#wiki_symptoms_of_low_testosterone)**.

-Prohormones &amp; Designer Steroids are no better (or even worse in some cases) than using a traditional oral steroid.
+Prohormones & Designer Steroids are no better (or even worse in some cases) than using a traditional oral steroid.
 The supplemental PCT crap they sell with these Prohormones is predominantly bogus stuff and if you choose to do a Prohormone / Designer Steroid cycle, you should at least look into getting a SERM (like [Nolvadex](/steroids/nolvadex.md)/[Clomid](/steroids/clomid.md) or the sorts) for a [real PCT](/steroids/thecycle/pct.md).
 You should consider reading through this Wiki and *doing a real cycle, complete with Testosterone, as you'll find better results, as well as feeling better overall too*.

 #### Is my gear bunk?